takemaru/graphillion/README.md

 ```

 The power flow is determined by configuring switches, which are placed
 on each line.
-If a switch is closed (an edge exists), the power is
+If a switch is closed (an edge exists on a graph), the power is
 transmitted on the line; otherwise, not.
 The power must be
 transmitted to all houses, while the flow must not have a loop to
 protect against short circuit.
-The power flow, hence, must be a
+The power flow, hence, must form a
 *forest*, a set of trees, rooted at generators.
 We find all of such
 forests as follows: